Coming Up In Issue 2 2019

 Europe’s Fastest Growing Product Categories, In Association With IRI

 Following its launch last year, ESM once again ties up with IRI to examine the categories that are showing the most growth in several key European markets, France, Italy, Germany, the UK, the Netherlands and Spain.
-This extensive report will explore the trends that are driving category sales growth, how consumer purchasing behaviour is being influenced by emerging trends, and in what categories brands are seeing off the challenge of private label.
+Our annual Europe’s Fastest Growing Product Categories report will explore the trends that are driving category sales growth, how consumer purchasing behaviour is being influenced by emerging trends, and in what categories brands are seeing off the challenge of private label.

 Blockchain is revolutionising retailer and food supply chains, offering greater transparency at all stages of the supply chain, and enabling businesses to drive greater efficiencies and optimise costs.
 With Albert Heijn, Carrefour, Auchan and Walmart among those that have already adopted blockchain practices, this is a technology to watch.
 ESM reports on a growing industry.